-While individual circumstances vary, for most Vermonters, the single highest impact personal decision they can make is to commit, whenever practicable, to never again purchase new pieces of fossil-fuel dependent equipment.
+It is important to note that wealthier households, on average, create much more climate pollution than lower-income households.
+While individual circumstances vary, for most Vermonters, the single highest impact personal decision they can make is to commit, whenever practicable, to never again purchase brand new pieces of fossil-fuel dependent equipment.
 This is especially true of vehicles and space heating systems, but is also relevant for water heaters and smaller pieces of equipment like lawn mowers and snow blowers.
 Today there are the technologies available to do nearly all of the things fossil fuel dependent equipment has done in the past, but now with less pollution and often at lower cost thanks to modern electric options or sustainable use of renewable fuels such as wood heat or B100 biodiesel.

+It is also important to recognize that for many households living with low incomes, limited credit access, renters without control of their heating system, and/or who confront a confusing marketplace, especially when language barriers are present, the desire and commitment to purchase cleaner equipment may not be enough.
+That is why this CAP includes many recommendations regarding policies, programs, and incentives that are necessary to ensure an equitable transition beyond fossil fuels.
+Specifically, it is important to design programs and incentives such that the up-front costs of the cleaner alternative are no more than the cost of the more polluting option, whether via incentives or via financing options that recognize lifetime savings, and to make sure those are accessibly communicated and provided.